 A New Elementary Principal

-What is particularly intriguing about Frank’s role here at KIA is the fact that he came after retirement.
-Frank says that he “did not see the word retirement in the Bible” so he gets the privilege of working with another committed, professional group of teachers and staff as well as quality international students.
-From Oregon to Taiwan to Alaska, and now in China, Frank has served as a principal of elementary, middle, and high school, and served 8 years as an elementary teacher.
-Following Frank’s 25 year career in education, the staff at KIA now benefits from the experience and commitment of both Frank and Linda-Kay.
+What is particularly intriguing about FW’s role here at our school is the fact that he came after retirement.
+FW says that he “did not see the word retirement in the Book” so he gets the privilege of working with another committed, professional group of teachers and staff as well as quality international students.
+From Oregon to Taiwan to Alaska, and now in the Far East, FW has served as a principal of elementary, middle, and high school, and served 8 years as an elementary teacher.
+Following FW’s 25 year career in education, the staff at our school now benefits from the experience and commitment of both FW and his lovely wife.

-Anna G. Joujan was raised in Zambia, Africa, with both Canada and the U.S as passport countries.
+AGJ was raised in Zambia, Africa, with both Canada and the U.S as passport countries.
 When the family had to leave the country, they settled in Tennessee.
 She spent undergrad years in Washington state, and completed graduate studies in Tennessee, before beginning to travel/work in various parts of the world: France, Zambia, and the Caribbean, among others.
 She joined Oasis, as a Librarian in Central Asia, in 2011.
-Since 2013 she has been in Kunming, where she is the Librarian.
+Since 2013 she has been in the Far East, where she is the Librarian.
 She also enjoys coaching Cross Country and Track, and being involved with dance and music.